-President & Chief Executive Officer HealthSpan Inc. and HealthSpan Integrated Care
+President & Chief Executive Officer Mercy Health

-Nabil Chehade, MD

-President & Market CEO HealthSpan Physicians

-CORPORATE RESPONSIBILITY PROGRAM

-INTRODUCTION
+Corporate Responsibility Program

+Introduction

-HealthSpan's mission is to deliver compassionate, high-quality, affordable health care to improve the health of our communities with emphasis on people who are poor and underserved.
-To achieve our mission, we commit to Core Values of compassion, excellence. human dignity, justice, sacredness of life and service in all we do.
+The Jewish Hospital's mission is to be a community hospital faithful to its Jewish heritage and grounded in the Jewish and Catholic traditions of service to the community.
+Our purpose is to reveal God's love for all, especially the poor and vulnerable, through the delivery of compassionate healthcare services and the education of healthcare professionals.
+To achieve our mission, we commit to Core Values of compassion, excellence, human dignity, justice, sacredness of life and service in all we do.
 We also commit to fulfill all ethical, professional and legal obligations and to foster a culture that enables others who work with us to do the same.

-We developed the Corporate Responsibility Program to provide guidelines, education and tools to help all of us meet these commitments and to help us better understand and obey health care laws and rules.
+We developed the Corporate Responsibility Program to provide guidelines, education and tools to help all of us meet these commitments.
+The Corporate Responsibility Program helps us better understand and obey health care laws and rules.
 It also enables each of us to put our Core Values into action, in particular our commitments to excellence, human dignity and justice.

 Most of us make decisions based on "doing the right thing."
 The Corporate Responsibility Program works by applying that "Golden Rule" to hard decisions.
-The Program stresses "doing the right thing" at every level of our organization, obeying all relevant laws and rules, dedicating ourselves to excellence and to the wise use of resources in our work of caring for Ohio families.
+The Program stresses "doing the right thing" at every level of our organization, obeying all relevant laws and rules and dedicating ourselves to excellence and to the wise use of resources in our healing ministry.
 It also emphasizes that each of us has a duty to speak up to ensure that our organization remains a model of responsible and ethical practices.

-This philosophy is not new to HSP.
-We have many programs already in place to promote excellence, quality and responsible conduct quality initiatives and best practices are two examples.
-The Corporate Responsibility Program builds on these efforts to ensure that we make the right decisions every day, at every level of the organization and that we support others' efforts to do the same.
+This philosophy is not new to Mercy Health or to any of our organizations.
+We have many programs already in place to promote excellence, quality and responsible conduct.
+Quality initiatives and best practices are two examples.
+The Corporate Responsibility Program builds on these efforts.
+It ensures that we make the right decisions every day, at every level of the organization and that we support others' efforts to do the same.

-The challenges in health care today make the Corporate Responsibility Program critical for our success.
-We must provide quality care more efficiently, manage costs and obey growing numbers of federal, state and local laws and rules.
+The challenges in health care make our Corporate Responsibility Program critical for our success.
+We must provide quality care more efficiently.
+We must manage costs.
+We must obey growing numbers of Federal, state and local laws and rules.
 We also accept our duty to use taxpayers' money wisely, and to serve effectively and efficiently so we can do more for those we serve.

-The stakes are high and improper action could hurt our well-deserved reputation for integrity, quality patient care and the trust we have worked so hard to earn with those we serve.
+The stakes are high.
+Improper action could hurt our well-deserved reputation for integrity, quality patient care and the trust we've worked so hard to earn with those we serve.